State of New Jersey Common Pension Fund D Reduces Holdings in Packaging Co. of America (NYSE:PKG)

 State of New Jersey Common Pension Fund D trimmed its holdings in shares of Packaging Co. of America (NYSE:PKG) by 2.5% in the third quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
 The institutional investor owned 62,026 shares of the industrial products company’s stock after selling 1,575 shares during the period.
 State of New Jersey Common Pension Fund D owned about 0.07% of Packaging Co. of America worth $6,764,000 as of its most recent SEC filing.

-Several equities analysts recently weighed in on the stock.
-BMO Capital Markets upgraded shares of Packaging Co. of America from a “market perform” rating to an “outperform” rating and lifted their target price for the company from $102.00 to $134.00 in a report on Monday, October 12th.
+A number of brokerages have commented on PKG.
+Argus boosted their price objective on shares of Packaging Co. of America from $100.00 to $110.00 and gave the stock a “buy” rating in a report on Wednesday, August 19th.
+KeyCorp boosted their price objective on shares of Packaging Co. of America from $90.00 to $105.00 and gave the stock an “overweight” rating in a report on Wednesday, October 28th.
 Wells Fargo & Company boosted their target price on shares of Packaging Co. of America from $110.00 to $115.00 and gave the stock an “equal weight” rating in a research report on Wednesday, October 28th.
-Seaport Global Securities reissued a “neutral” rating on shares of Packaging Co. of America in a research report on Monday, July 27th.
-Argus boosted their price objective on shares of Packaging Co. of America from $100.00 to $110.00 and gave the company a “buy” rating in a research report on Wednesday, August 19th.
-Finally, Bank of America boosted their price objective on shares of Packaging Co. of America from $115.00 to $118.00 and gave the company a “buy” rating in a research report on Tuesday, September 15th.
+BMO Capital Markets raised shares of Packaging Co. of America from a “market perform” rating to an “outperform” rating and boosted their target price for the stock from $102.00 to $134.00 in a research report on Monday, October 12th.
+Finally, Morgan Stanley boosted their target price on shares of Packaging Co. of America from $93.00 to $111.00 and gave the stock an “equal weight” rating in a research report on Monday, October 26th.
 One investment analyst has rated the stock with a sell rating, nine have given a hold rating and five have given a buy rating to the company’s stock.
 Packaging Co. of America presently has an average rating of “Hold” and an average target price of $112.46.

 Packaging Co. of America (NYSE:PKG) last issued its quarterly earnings results on Saturday, October 31st.
 The industrial products company reported $1.57 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $1.41 by $0.16.
 The business had revenue of $1.69 billion during the quarter, compared to the consensus estimate of $1.64 billion.
 Packaging Co. of America had a net margin of 7.65% and a return on equity of 19.99%.
 The firm’s quarterly revenue was down 3.3% on a year-over-year basis.
 During the same quarter in the prior year, the firm earned $1.92 EPS.
-On average, equities analysts predict that Packaging Co. of America will post 5.31 earnings per share for the current year.
+As a group, sell-side analysts expect that Packaging Co. of America will post 5.31 earnings per share for the current year.

-The company also recently declared a quarterly dividend, which was paid on Thursday, October 15th.
-Investors of record on Tuesday, September 15th were given a $0.79 dividend.
+The business also recently disclosed a quarterly dividend, which was paid on Thursday, October 15th.
+Shareholders of record on Tuesday, September 15th were paid a $0.79 dividend.
 The ex-dividend date of this dividend was Monday, September 14th.
-This represents a $3.16 annualized dividend and a dividend yield of 2.76%.
-Packaging Co. of America’s dividend payout ratio (DPR) is presently 41.31%.
+This represents a $3.16 annualized dividend and a yield of 2.76%.
+Packaging Co. of America’s dividend payout ratio is presently 41.31%.

 About Packaging Co. of America